sylhare/Ruby/readme.md

 	ruby HelloWorld.rb

-## Getting ruby gems
+## Getting RubyGems

 RubyGems is a package management framework for Ruby.
 You can download it from [here](https://rubygems.org/pages/download).
 Once it's installed, you can check with:

 	gem --version

-It can be used to download packages, for example rails:
+It can be used to download packages (also called gems), for example rails:

 	gem install rails

+Gems works with a `.gemspec` file which containes the specification of the gem (name, author, version, ...).
+To build a gem use:

+	gem build my-gem.gemspec

+You can unpack a gem (to see what's inside) with:

+	gem unpack my-gem-0.1.1.gem

+To update your gem online at RubyGem, you will need first an account then you can use:

+	# Push the gem online
+	gem push my-gem-0.1.1.gem
+	# Delete the gem online
+	gem yank my-gem-0.1.1.gem

+## Getting rvm

+RVM can be use for ruby development.
+You can download it from [rvm.io](https://rvm.io/rvm/install)

 ## Getting on rails

-Everything is well documented [here](http://guides.rubyonrails.org/getting_started.html).
+Everything is well documented on [RoR getting started](http://guides.rubyonrails.org/getting_started.html).
 But I've added some extra things that bugged me.

-First on windows you can download rails [here](http://railsinstaller.org/en) which would also install SQLite3.
+First on windows you can download [rails installer](http://railsinstaller.org/en) which would also install SQLite3.

 	rails --version